iroco-co/iroco-ui/docs/src/pages/components/text_input.md

-error | Error related to the input | 'string' onFocus | Callback called when text input has focus | '(e) => void' onBlur | Callback called when text input loose focus | '(e) => void'
+error | Error related to the input | 'string' onFocus | Callback called when text input has focus | '(e) => void' onBlur | Callback called when text input loose focus | '(e) => void' htmlError | Boolean to display html in error text (beware whether the text source is trustable) | 'false'
 ```